Mary Byron, Board Chair

 Carl Huttenlocher is Managing Partner and Chief Investment Officer for Myriad Asset Management.
 Myriad is a multi strategy hedge fund investing across equities and fixed income with a focus on the Asia Pacific region and the global technology sector.
 Prior to founding Myriad in 2011, Carl was a Managing Director of Highbridge Capital Management, Senior Portfolio Manager for the Highbridge Asia Opportunities Fund and a member of the Global Investment Committee for Highbridge Capital Corporation.
 Before joining Highbridge in 2002, Carl worked at Citadel Investment Group and Long Term Capital Management.
 He also founded Intelligent Markets—a venture capital-backed financial software company—and served as chief executive officer from 1999 to 2001.
 Carl earned his bachelor’s degree in mathematics from Massachusetts Institute of Technology.
 Carl is married to Tami Lippit.
 They live in Hong Kong and have four children.

 Scott Kapnick is Chief Executive Officer of HPS Investment Partners, LLC ("HPS") which he founded in 2007.
-HPS is a leading global investment platform with a focus on non-investment grade credit and has over $38bn of assets under management.
-HPS has approximately 100 investment professionals and over 200 employees globally, and is headquartered in New York with ten offices worldwide.
+HPS is a leading global investment platform with a focus on non-investment grade credit and has over $73bn of assets under management.
+HPS has approximately 163 investment professionals and over 400 employees globally and is headquartered in New York with 12 offices worldwide.
 HPS was originally formed as a unit of Highbridge Capital Management, LLC, a subsidiary of J.P.
 Morgan Asset Management.
 In March 2016, the principals of HPS acquired the firm from J.P.
 Morgan, which retained Highbridge and the hedge fund strategies.
-From 2013-2016, Mr. Kapnick also served as Chief Executive Officer and Chairman of the Executive Committee of Highbridge Capital Management, and currently serves as Non-Executive Chairman and Senior Advisor.
+From 2013-2016, Mr. Kapnick also served as Chief Executive Officer and Chairman of the Executive Committee of Highbridge Capital Management.
 Before founding HPS, Mr. Kapnick was a Management Committee Member, Partner, and Co-Head of Global Investment Banking at Goldman Sachs, positions he held from 2001 to 2006.
 He also served as Co-Chief Executive Officer of Goldman Sachs International from 2005 to 2006 and spent 12 out of his 21 years at the firm in Europe (London and Frankfurt).
 Mr. Kapnick was named Partner in 1994.
 Mr. Kapnick is a graduate of Williams College and holds a combined JD/MBA from the University of Chicago.
 He also studied at the London School of Economics & Political Science.
-Mr. Kapnick is a member of the Council on Foreign Relations, Chairman of the Boards of Directors of Room to Read and Aileron Therapeutics, and serves on the Board of Directors of the Naples Botanical Garden.
+Mr. Kapnick is a member of the Council on Foreign Relations, Chairman of the Board of Directors of Room to Read, and serves on the Board of Directors of the Hospital for Special Surgery.

 Dr. Elizabeth M. King